gI0baI/fast-flags/README.md

 ```

 ### Disable Direct3D 11
-Disables Direct3D 11 so you can use other 3D APIs.
+`false` Disables Direct3D 11 so you can use other 3D APIs.

 ```json
 {